stel-dare/algorithmscripting/content/post/convert-celsius-to-fahrenheit.md

 aliases = ["convert-fahrenheit-to-celsius"]
 +++

-The formula for converting from Celsius to Fahrenheit is the temperarue in Celsius, `C` , times `9/5` plus `32`.
+The formula for converting from Celsius to Fahrenheit is the temperature in Celsius, `C` , times `9/5` plus `32`.
 Thus `F=(C*9/5)+32`.
 <!--more-->

 ---
 ## Applying The Formula
-Let's write a function that takes a temeperature in Celsius and converts it to Fahrenheit.
+Let's write a function that takes a temperature in Celsius and converts it to Fahrenheit.

 {{< highlight js >}}
 function convertToFahrenheit(celsius){